Two Fathers, Two Sons

-Two Fathers, Two Sons (Два отца и два сына) is Russian television sitcom produced by the company Yellow, Black and White.
+Two Fathers, Two Sons (Два отца и два сына) is a Russian television sitcom produced by the company Yellow, Black and White.
 The show is broadcast by the Russian television STS.

 Overview

 The series was introduced to the Russian audience in October 2013.
 The main protagonist of the show is Pavel Gurov, a famous actor who lives in his apartment in Moscow with his son and grandson.

 The series has a similar premise to the American sitcom Two and a Half Men.

 In the third season, Pavel Gyurov moves to a house in the suburbs, and finds out that he has another son - Dima.
 In contrast to Vitya, Dima inherited from his fathers qualities of inventiveness and cunning.